The poem “Kubla Khan" by Samuel Taylor Coleridge

 Correct answer: b) Kubla Khan

-Explanation: Kubla Khan ordered the construction of the palace.
+Explanation: Kubla Khan is the ruler who orders the construction of the pleasure dome in Xanadu.

 MCQ No. 2